Stafari21/stafari21.github.io/README.md

     <!-- Product Overview Section -->
     <section id="overview" class="container py-5">
       <h2 class="section-title">Product Overview</h2>
-      <p>The Braille Phone Tablet is designed to provide visually impaired individuals with a device that offers both accessibility and independence...</p>
+      <p>The Braille Phone Tablet is designed to provide visually impaired individuals with a device that offers both accessibility and independence.
+This innovative tablet integrates tactile Braille functionality, allowing users to easily interact with technology through touch, ensuring a seamless, hands-on experience.</p>

+      <p>This product is crafted specifically for visually impaired individuals who are often limited by the lack of tactile feedback in typical devices.
+The Braille Phone Tablet solves this problem by providing a built-in Braille interface, enabling users to read and input text without relying on voice commands or traditional touch screens.
+The tablet’s ergonomic design ensures comfort, making it easy to hold and use for extended periods of time.</p>

+      <p>In addition to its Braille capabilities, the tablet comes equipped with a large, easy-to-read screen and incorporates voice control for added flexibility.
+The device is perfect for everyday tasks such as messaging, browsing the internet, and accessing apps, all while ensuring that users can do so independently and efficiently.
+Whether for communication, entertainment, or productivity, the Braille Phone Tablet is designed to meet the unique needs of its users.</p>
     </section>

     <!-- Key Features Section -->